sarveshanandd/steeleye-frontend-engineer-assignment/README.md

 # SteelEye Frontend Engineer Assignment

 ## 1. Explain what the simple List component does.
 The useMemo Hook can be used to keep expensive, resource intensive functions from needlessly running.
-In this example, we have an expensive function that runs on every render.
-When changing the count or adding a todo, you will notice a delay in execution.

 ## 2. What problems / warnings are there with code?
   - prop-types is not install in the default react.
 We have to install it with using npm.